The Universe's Source Code Might Be Written in Octonions

 The AI brought the ability to rapidly compute, cross-check against experimental data, explore algebraic identities, spot errors in derivations, and maintain consistency across a growing web of interconnected predictions.

 The result surprised me.
-What started as exploratory numerology gradually locked into a rigid structure with zero free parameters and 23 quantitative predictions — all matching experiment to 0.1–7%.
+What started as exploratory numerology gradually locked into a rigid few-input structure with 23 grouped quantitative relations — all matching known experimental values to 0.1–7%.
+These are mostly postdictions, not historical predictions: the constants were already known.
 The AI didn’t hallucinate these agreements; it computed them from explicit algebraic formulas and checked them against published PDG and NuFit data.
-When a prediction was wrong, we found out immediately and either fixed the derivation or acknowledged the discrepancy.
+When a relation was wrong, we found out immediately and either fixed the derivation or acknowledged the discrepancy.

-What the AI contributed: Rapid symbolic computation, error-checking, consistency enforcement across papers, literature cross-referencing, and the sheer throughput to explore hundreds of algebraic possibilities in the time it would take a human to check one.
+What the AI contributed: Rapid symbolic computation, error-checking, consistency enforcement across the code and notes, literature cross-referencing, and the sheer throughput to explore hundreds of algebraic possibilities in the time it would take a human to check one.

 Either way, it’s a story about what becomes possible when you combine human intuition with AI capability.

-What if every constant of nature — from the mass of the Higgs boson to the strength of gravity — came from a single piece of mathematics?
+What if many constants of the Standard Model came from a single piece of mathematics?

 The Triumph of the Standard Model